What is tennis elbow?

-Tennis elbow is usually diagnosed in both men and women between the ages of 30 to 50 years.
+Tennis elbow is usually diagnosed in both men and women between the ages of 30 and 50.
 Please note that these symptoms may resemble other medical problems or conditions.
 If your symptoms don’t respond to rest, ice and/or over-the-counter pain relievers, it is best to see a physician.

 Causes of tennis elbow include:

 - Improper tennis backhand stroke

 - Hitting the ball off center on the racquet or hitting heavy, wet balls

 - Using a tennis racquet that is too tightly strung or too short, such as racquetball or squash racquets

 - Working in professions that use repeated hand motions such as meat cutters, musicians, dentists and carpenters

 - Frequent use of other hand tools on a continuous basis

 Tennis elbow treatments are typically nonsurgical, such as rest, icing, anti-inflammatory medications or corticosteroid injections.
 Surgery may ultimately be indicated if your condition hasn't improved after six to 12 months.
 Most procedures for tennis elbow involve removing diseased muscle and reattaching healthy muscle back to the bone.
 Recovery time after surgery is usually four to six months.